rajnishmsrit/jsserver/notes/plan-javascript.md

 -   ES6 constructs
 -   Feature detection and polyfill
 -   Regular expressions
--   Method chaning and Javascript Number.Math item
+-   Method chaining and Javascript Number.Math item
 -   Storage
     -   Session storage is only for same tab
         -   Cookie